ilia-funtov/crypto-market-data-collector/README.md

 Trade file format is:

 exchange name, price, volume (positive for taker buy and negative for taker sell), timestamp in microseconds

+## Support
+You can support this project by making a donation in Bitcoin:

+bc1qqx0v9zuy2xem5pkz6glr5ft02cfxxhc2pr7grm